vimalvnair/notion-digest/README.md

 # Notion Links Digest

 This Rust application is designed to help you revisit the links you've saved in Notion.
-It randomly selects three links from your "My links" database and sends them via email, allowing you to discover or re-discover valuable resources you've saved over time.
+It randomly selects a configurable number of links(default: 3) from your "My links" database and sends them via email, allowing you to discover or re-discover valuable resources you've saved over time.

 ## Environment Variables